bezbrain/Minimag-shortener_server/README.md

 ## Getting Started

-To start working on the project, follow these steps:
+To start working on the project, follow the following steps:

 1. Fork repository to your local GitHub account.
 2. Clone the forked repository to your local development environment.